oeggy03/tp/docs/DeveloperGuide.md

 #### Use Case: UC17 - Sorting Companies

-**Preconditions:** User has the SOCareers App open and has added at least one company to their list of companies.
+**Preconditions:** User has the SOCareers open.
 **Guarantees:** The companies are sorted in increasing order based on how soon their internship interviews are scheduled.

 **MSS:**
 1. User requests to sort companies with optional search range.
-2. SOCareers organizes companies with scheduled interviews within the specified search range by the proximity of their internship interview dates, and update the list of companies in UI.
+2. SOCareers organizes companies with scheduled interviews within the specified search range by the proximity of their internship interview dates.

     Use case ends.